D3TaLES/roboticsUI/docs/_sources/databases.md.txt

 * `_id`: Station name defined in the {ref}`settings:settings`
 * `available`: Whether or not the station is available (or in use)
 * `state`: Additional state information about station (not used for most station types)
+* `clean`: For potentiostat only.
+Indicates if electrodes are clean.

 **Example Document (potentiostat station):**
 ```JSON